Who's Covered to Drive Your Car?

 Spouses don’t need a separate policy.
 However, if you’re not officially married but are engaged or cohabitating, your partner isn’t covered by default.
 Talk to your insurer about adding them as a “named driver.”

-What about that friend who borrowed your car to go snag more cheese dip?
+What about if your friend briefly borrows your car to go snag more cheese dip?
 If they got in a fender bender en route to the Wegman’s, will the damages to your car be covered by your policy?
 The answer is yes, if you’ve purchased the appropriate coverages!
-The accident would fall under collision insurance, which covers damage caused by collisions with another car.
+But we’ll get into the finer points of car lending in the next section.

-But the claim won’t be covered if that friend has regularly borrowed your car, or is living in your basement (another reason to tell your college bud to get his own place!).
+However, the claim won’t be covered if that friend has regularly borrowed your car, or is living in your basement (another reason to tell your college bud to get his own place!).

-They also wouldn’t be covered if they don’t have your permission to drive the car; if someone steals and totals your car, they’re not covered.
+Your friend also wouldn’t be covered if they don’t have your permission to drive the car; if someone steals and totals your car, they’re not covered.
 You should also probably get some new friends.

 Yes!
-Any spouses or children with licenses or driver’s permits under the age of 19 can drive your car—but you have to list them as a driver on your existing policy.
+Any spouses or children with licenses or driver’s permits under the age of 19 can drive your car, but you have to list them as a driver on your existing policy.

 At Lemonade, you can list up to seven drivers on your insurance policy.